yvelikova/axway-open-docs/content/en/docs/apigtw_auth_auth/oracle_access_manager_integration.md

 {
-"title": "Oracle Access Manager 11gR2 integration", "linkTitle": "Oracle Access Manager integration", "weight":"150",
+"title": "Integrate with Oracle Access Manager 11gR2", "linkTitle": "Integrate with Oracle Access Manager 11gR2", "weight":"150",
 "date": "2020-01-21",
 "description": "Configure API Gateway to authenticate and authorize user requests against Oracle Access Manager (OAM) 11gR2."
 }

+When integrating with OAM:

 * API Gateway is configured to authenticate a client against OAM using a user name and password.
 * Upon successful authentication, API Gateway authorizes the user against OAM.